173TECH/sayn/docs/tasks/autosql.md

 SAYN also lets you control the CREATE TABLE statement if you need more specification.
 This is done with:

-* columns: the list of columns including their definitions.
+* `columns`: the list of columns including their definitions.
-* table_properties: database specific properties that affect table creation (indexes, cluster, sorting, etc.).
+* `table_properties`: database specific properties that affect table creation (indexes, cluster, sorting, etc.).
-* post_hook: SQL statments executed right after the table/view creation.
+* `post_hook`: SQL statments executed right after the table/view creation.

 `columns` can define the following attributes:

-* name: the column name.
+* `name`: the column name.
-* type: the column type.
+* `type`: the column type.
-* tests: list of keywords that constraint a specific column
+* `tests`: list of keywords that constraint a specific column
-  - unique: enforces a unique constraint on the column.
+  - `unique`: enforces a unique constraint on the column.
-  - not_null: enforces a non null constraint on the column.
+  - `not_null`: enforces a non null constraint on the column.
-  - allowed_values: list allowed values for the column.
+  - `allowed_values`: list allowed values for the column.

 `table_properties` can define the following attributes (database specific):

-* indexes:
+* `indexes`: specify the indexes for the table,
-* sorting: specify the sorting for the table
+* `sorting`: specify the sorting for the table,
-* distribution_key: specify the type of distribution.
+* `distribution_key`: specify the type of distribution,
-* partitioning: specify the partitioning model for the table.
+* `partitioning`: specify the partitioning model for the table,
-* clustering: specify the clustering for the table.
+* `clustering`: specify the clustering for the table.

 !!! attention
       Each supported database might have specific `table_properties` related to it; see the database-specific pages for further details and examples.

 !!!
 Attention
-    If the a primary key is defined in both the `columns` and `indexes` DDL entries, the primary key will be set as part of the `CREATE TABLE` statement only.
+    If a primary key is defined in both the `columns` and `indexes` DDL entries, the primary key will be set as part of the `CREATE TABLE` statement only.

 !!! example "autosql with columns"
     ```yaml